elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus.

 - {:.i2} I remember the islands' morning.
-- The morning kneaded almond and glass.
+- The morning-kneaded almond and glass.
 - The thrushes would laugh in the breadfruit tree.

 - {:.sp} Toussaint.